What Internet Speed Do I Need?

 What factors affect speed?

-We've already discussed how having too many things downloading or streaming at once can reduce your speeds because everything that is downloading is taking its own share of the total available bandwidth.
+We have already discussed how having too many things downloading or streaming at once can reduce your speeds because everything that is downloading is taking its own share of the total available bandwidth.
 We've also discussed how certain internet services can become slow during peak hours.
 If you are experiencing slow speeds and do not believe one of these issues is the problem, then we invite you to check out our blog post on how to speed up a Wi-Fi signal.

 In addition to that article, we have tons of other great resources on this site that will help you to maximize your network performance and make the most of your time at the computer.
 If you would like us to cover something that we haven't already, please feel free to contact us and drop a suggestion!